 The hormone melatonin plays a role in your natural sleep-wake cycle.
 Natural levels of melatonin in the blood are highest at night.
-Some research suggests that melatonin supplements taken at the right time might be helpful in treating jet lag or other sleep disorders that involve poor alignment of your natural biological clock with the night-day pattern around you.
-Melatonin might also reduce the time it takes to fall asleep — although this effect is typically mild.
+Some research suggests that melatonin supplements might be helpful in treating sleep disorders, such as delayed sleep phase, and providing some relief from insomnia and jet lag.

 The most common melatonin side effects include:

 Other, less common melatonin side effects might include short-lasting feelings of depression, mild tremor, mild anxiety, abdominal cramps, irritability, reduced alertness, confusion or disorientation, and abnormally low blood pressure (hypotension).
 Because melatonin can cause daytime drowsiness, don't drive or use machinery within five hours of taking the supplement.

 In addition, melatonin supplements can interact with various medications, including:

 - Diabetes medications

 - Medications that suppress the immune system (immunosuppressants)

 If you're considering taking melatonin supplements, check with your doctor first — especially if you have any health conditions.
 He or she can help you determine if melatonin is right for you.

 - Melatonin: In depth.
 National Center for Complementary and Integrative Health. https://nccih.nih.gov/health/melatonin.
 Accessed Sept.
 12, 2017.

 - Melatonin.
 Natural Medicines. https://naturalmedicines.therapeuticresearch.com.
 Accessed Sept.
 12, 2017.